Letter from the VPIT/CIO

 We believe this plan will unleash our potential and propel Penn State to new levels of success and look forward to working with the University community to further strengthen this institution.

-Michael Kubit Vice President for Information Technology & Chief Information Officer
+Michael Kubit Vice President for Information Technology and Chief Information Officer

 The Pennsylvania State University